dt-ubaka/World-Layoffs-Data-Cleaning-with-SQL/README.md

-# World Layoffs Data Cleaning with SQL
+World Layoffs Data Cleaning with SQL

+This project demonstrates how SQL can be used to clean and prepare a dataset of global layoffs across different organizations.
-SQL-based data cleaning project on a global layoffs dataset across different organizations.
-Includes handling missing values, standardizing text fields, fixing date formats, removing duplicates, and preparing the dataset for further analysis and visualization.
+The goal was to transform raw, messy data into a structured and reliable dataset ready for analysis and visualization.

+📊 Project Objectives
+- Import raw layoffs dataset into SQL database
+- Handle missing values and nulls
+- Standardize text fields (company names, industries, countries)
+- Fix inconsistent date formats
+- Remove duplicate records
+- Export a clean dataset for further analysis

+🛠 Tools & Technologies
+- MySQL
+- CSV dataset (raw input)